charliemeyer2000/discrete/notes/book-notes.md

 ### Converting "$\forall x \in S...$" to "$\forall x...$"

-If a domain is not specifed and all quantifiers are given with sets, the implicit domain is union of all such sets or any superset containing that union.
+If a domain is not specified and all quantifiers are given with sets, the implicit domain is union of all such sets or any superset containing that union.

 ### Converting "$\forall x . ...$" to "$\forall x \in S...$"